 A long time protestor to gambling were that of the National Anti-Gambling League, who were one of few organisations that had managed to gain some power in the fight against illegal betting operations.

 In 1901 they were able to get a committee formed within parliament who were able to outlaw street betting.
 In fact, they were able to go one step further and try to outlaw that of all forms of betting that were accessible to the vulnerable and the working class.
 Two key proposals were initially rejected, but alter introduced:

 - Bookmakers had to be licensed regulated and taxed

-- Totaliser systems to introduced as an alternative to gambling
+- Totaliser systems to be introduced as an alternative to gambling

 The fact of the matter is, that even with the best interests of the local public, street betting continued and the powers that be were almost powerless to stop it due to its increasing size.
 The number of arrests for illegal bookmaking grew exponentially, but even they continued to grow in a long drawn game of cat and mouse between them and the law.

 The government in turn were then forced to work out ways in which it could limit the exposure of the interaction between the punter and the bookmaker, which they saw to be the biggest catalyst in the gambling addiction issue.
-To solve this they introduced postal betting, where boxes were set up in towns and cities throughout the UK and then punters could post their bets.
+To solve this they introduced postal betting, where boxes were set up in towns and cities for punters to post their bets.

 The Royal Commission

-To their surprise, many people were feeling much less infuriated by the whole situation with gambling, which led the Commission to believe that there was a potential to make money from it.
-They argued that with proper regulation and proper licensing gambling could be controlled, much in the same way that alcohol was.
+To their surprise, many people were feeling much less infuriated by the whole situation with gambling, which led the Commission to believe that with proper regulations in place there was a potential to make money from it.

-The 1960 act wasn’t passed until a further 10 years had passed in 1960, but it’s often thought that this act paved the way for modern day gambling, with many of the same ethics and regulations still being apparent in the modern day betting.
+The 1960 act wasn’t passed until a further 10 years had passed, but it’s often thought that this act paved the way for modern day gambling, with many of the same ethics and regulations still being apparent in the way we bet today.

 Modern day betting and regulations